 All cancer comes from changes in the DNA inside a cell.
 Researchers have found several specific changes that can happen in the DNA of immature bone marrow cells (the ones that can turn into leukemia) that seem to make those cells grow abnormally, and make a person more likely to develop ALL.
-The disease develops from not a single genetic change, but several changes in the DNA occurring in the same cell that then multiply to millions of copies of the original mutated cell.
+The disease develops from not a single genetic change, but several changes (or mutations) in the DNA occurring in the same cell that then multiply to millions of copies of the original mutated cell.
 Different DNA changes appear to mean different things in terms of what the expected outcomes will be and, often, what the recommended treatment will be.

 It is important to note that these DNA changes happen spontaneously in immature blood cells, and are present only in the leukemia cells.
 While it is possible for people to inherit problem DNA from their parents, which increases their risk of developing ALL (or other cancers), ALL is not considered to be an inherited disease and does not run in families.
-Certain exposures that cause changes in DNA can affect the risk for ALL, such as radiation or certain chemicals, but again, no one really knows what causes the genetic changes that lead to leukemia.
+Certain exposures that cause changes in DNA can affect the risk for developing ALL, such as radiation, chemotherapy, or certain chemicals, but again, no one really knows what causes the genetic changes that lead to leukemia.

-A SNAPSHOT OF ALL THROUGH FACTS & FIGURES
+A SNAPSHOT OF ALL

-- There are an estimated 327,520 people living with, or in remission from, all leukemias in the U.S. - ALL represents 0.4 percent of all new cancer cases, and about 11 percent of all leukemias diagnosed in the U.S. - It is estimated that there are more than 6000 new cases of ALL each year - ALL is most common in children, adolescents and young adults (15 to 39 years of age) - The median age of diagnosis is 14 - More than half of those diagnosed with ALL are less than age 20; 10 percent are age 20-34
+- There are an estimated 382,000 people living with, or in remission from, all leukemias in the U.S. - ALL represents 0.3 percent of all new cancer cases, and about 9 percent of all leukemias diagnosed in the U.S. - It is estimated that there are about 5700 new cases of ALL each year - ALL is most common in children, adolescents and young adults (15 to 39 years of age) - The median age of diagnosis is 17 - About 74% of those diagnosed with ALL are less than age 20